 By law, your lender must tell you at closing how many years and months it will take you to pay down your loan sufficiently to cancel mortgage insurance.

-To calculate whether your loan balance has fallen to 80 or 78 percent of original value, divide the current loan balance (the amount you still owe) by the original appraised value (most likely, that's the same as the purchase price).
+To calculate whether your loan balance has fallen to 80% or 78% of original value, divide the current loan balance (the amount you still owe) by the original appraised value (most likely, that's the same as the purchase price).

 Formula: Current loan balance / Original appraised value